-Personalised risk assessments, moving and handling risk assessments, emergency procedures and other such documents will be used to supplement the individual healthcare plan, as appropriate.
+Personalised risk assessments (See section below), moving and handling risk assessments, emergency procedures and other such documents will be used to supplement the individual healthcare plan, as appropriate.

 A healthcare plan template is given in Appendix 3.
 To ensure compliance with the statutory guidance the following issues have been taken into account: